VioletViolaVi/futureproof_unit_testing/README.md

   - `npm install --save-dev jest`: to focus on building projects with jest as supposed to just using it

+  - `npm install --save-dev coverage`: to focus on building projects with coverage as supposed to just using it

+    - add to `.gitignore` once installed

   - `npm run test`: to run tests in terminal

 - To add more detail for test results add `--verbose`